 Central effects on the craving centres in the brain

 In addition to these there are a number of other medications which are not specifically approved for obesity management, but do have a desirable effect on weight.
 Some of these medications or combinations of medications have already been used for weight management for many years in other countries.

-Your individual situation is unique, and your bariatric GP will be able to guide you in choosing the best pharmacological therapy for you.
+Your individual situation is unique, and a Re:You GP with a special interest in bariatric medicine will be able to guide you in choosing the best pharmacological therapy for you.
 They will help you to use this therapy as an effective tool, enabling you to gain better control and implement the lifestyle changes which will assist in the maintenance of your weight loss.